dmerejkowsky/blog/content/post/2017-04-10-introducing-python-cli-ui.md

 ![python ui cli example](/pics/python-cli-ui.png)

-This allows you to insert to group your messages in a coherent way.
+This allows you to group your messages in a coherent way.
 Here the main message is 'Making some tea'.
-'Boiling water' is a sub-task of making the tead, and 'Turning the kettle on' is a sub-task of the boiling water process.
+'Boiling water' is a sub-task of making the tea, and 'Turning the kettle on' is a sub-task of the boiling water process.

 In the same vein, `warning`, `error` and `fatal` methods are provided for when